JQA JAPAN QUALITY ASSURANCE ORGANIZATION

 Transparency is realized by disclosure of appropriate information and their availability.
 It is required to open appropriate information to interested parties on the registration status of all registered organizations in addition to assessment process and registration process.

-JQA now makes public "organizations in suspension", "organizations withdrawn" and "procedures for handling complaints and appeals" for ensuring transparency of our certification/registration scheme.
+JQA now discloses "organizations in suspension" and "procedures for handling complaints and appeals" for ensuring transparency of our certification/registration scheme.

-[Confidentiality] System maintenance and continuing education for strengthening confidentiality
+[Confidentiality] Continue system maintenance and education for strengthening confidentiality

 Any information obtained through assessments must be kept confidential.

-Development of a data security system for keeping information confidential obtained during assessment activities and on-going personnel education are continued in JQA.
+For keeping information obtained during assessment activities as confidential as it is to be, development of data security systems and personnel education are continued in JQA.

 [Responsiveness to complaints] Publicize procedures for handling complaints, etc

-Complaints from registered organizations and from those who are using products or services of the registered organizations should be appropriately and effectively responded.
+Complaints from registered organizations and from those who are using products or services by the registered organizations should be appropriately and effectively responded.

-By making public procedures for handling complaints or appeals, JQA improved its system in responding to such complaints from the registered organizations or their customers.
+Publicizing procedures for handling complaints or appeals, JQA has established its system in responding appropriately to such complaints from the registered organizations or their customers.